imedkrisna/krisna/content/en/home/accomplishments.md

 weight = 45  # Order that this section will appear.

 title = "Awards"
-subtitle = "Beberapa penghargaan dan sertifikasi"
+subtitle = "Some prizes and awards I luckily got"

 # Date format
 #   Refer to https://sourcethemes.com/academic/docs/customization/#date-format